buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/jobs.md

 - **Desc** (optional): a human-readable description for the job.

+- **Type** (optional): whether this job is docker-based or native.
+Can be omitted if a the Docker() method is used to define how to run in a Docker container, which implies Docker type.

 - **Step** (mandatory): each *Step* is added to the Job by calling NewStep() to create a *Step Definition*, then calling the Job's Step() method to add the step.
 See [Steps](steps) for details and examples.